gaspare-mascolino/knowledge/pages/music.md

 </center>

-Three different group for classification of grades:
+Three different group for classification of degrees:

 1. Tonic group: I, III, VI
 2. Subtonic group: II, IV
 3. Dominant group: V, VII

 Those chords may be substitute from each others.
+To keep up a song three are the foundamental degrees: I - IV - V, the others are collateral.

 **Intervals**